 This policy is informed by reparative and redistributive frameworks to actively confront histories of exclusion and displacement of people with marginalized identities within our collections.
 We are grateful to the thinking and scholarship of archivists, librarians, memory workers, and archival scholars including but not limited to Vani Natarajan, Jen Brown, Miriam Neptune, Madiha Choski, Jenna Freedman, Holly Smith, Lae'l Hughes-Watkins, Elvia Arroyo-Ramirez, Linda M. Perkins, Jarrett Drake, Bergis Jules, Michelle Caswell, the members of We Here and Archivistas en Espanglish, the staff of the Smith College special collections, and the staff of the John Hay Library for shaping our work.
-Archives Directors, Martha Tenney and Obden Mondésir, wrote this 2023 iteration of the policy, with contributions from the Barnard Library Collections Strategy team, Miriam Neptune, Jenna Freedman, Monica McCormick, and the 2022-2023 Archives graduate fellow cohort; the policy retains text from previous iterations, including contributions from previous Archives Director Shannon O'Neill and previous graduate fellow cohorts.
+Archives Directors Martha Tenney and Obden Mondésir wrote the 2023 iteration of the policy, with contributions from the Barnard Library Collections Strategy team, Miriam Neptune, Jenna Freedman, Monica McCormick, and the 2022-2023 Archives graduate fellow cohort; the policy retains text from previous iterations, including contributions from previous Archives Director Shannon O'Neill and previous graduate fellow cohorts.
+Since 2023 small updates and corrections have been added.
 B. Principles of Collection Development Equity and Repair The staff of the Barnard Archives commits to collecting work that is equitable, anti-oppressive, and centers voices, knowledge, and memory-making practices historically excluded from the archival record.
 Our collection development is informed by reparative and redistributive frameworks to actively confront histories of exclusion and allow users to see themselves in the archives.
 Examples of this principle in action: in recent years, we have partnered with and compensated students and other donors of materials to build oral history collections and other documentation that address gaps and silences in existing archival materials at Barnard.
-Collections resulting from these partnerships include the Hawa Tunkara '21 FLI Story Collection and the Gender in the Archives Collection.
+Collections resulting from these partnerships include the Hawa Tunkara '21 FLI Story Collection and the Gender\ in the Archives Collection.
 Access and Abolition We collect materials so that they can be used by all.
 The Barnard Archives and Special Collections are open to all researchers, and the staff of the Archives strive to make our collections as accessible as possible, by removing economic and other barriers to collections for both in-person and remote researchers.
 We prioritize a welcoming environment instead of surveillance or credentialing of users.
-We strive to build an abolitionist future from the present, after Ruth Wilson Gilmore.1 1 Wilson, Gilmore Ruth.
-"Making Abolition Geography in California's Central Valley."
-Interview conducted by Léopold Lambert.
-The Funambulist: Politics of Space and Bodies(2019): 1419.
-In action: Read more about the ways that we provide access on our website.
+We strive to build an abolitionist future from the present, after Ruth Wilson Gilmore 1 In action: Read more about the ways that we provide access on our website.